ElementsProject/lightning/doc/reckless.7.md

 the option flag **reckless -d=<my\_alternate\_dir>** may be used to relocate the reckless directory from its default.
 Consider creating a permanent alias in this case.

+Python plugins are installed to their own virtual environments.
+The environment is activated by a wrapper (named the same as the plugin) which then imports and executes the actual plugin entrypoint.

 For Plugin Developers: